Kyle McClintock, DO

 Hello!
 I’m Roseville Orthopedic Surgeon Dr. Kyle McClintock.

 I am originally from Bakersfield, California.
 I grew up as a pretty avid athlete and played a lot of soccer and baseball.
 When I was 13 years old, I tore my ACL.
 It was that experience that began my journey to become an orthopedic surgeon.

 As I went through the MRI process, I had the opportunity to look at the images which I found really interesting.
 I ended up having a knee scope, which was videotaped.
 Following the surgery, the surgeon gave me a VHS copy of the procedure.
 I took it home, put it into the VCR, and began watching it.
 At that moment, I was hooked!

 That’s really what sparked my interest in orthopedics.
 The anatomy and technology combined in a fascinating way to bring things to life in a way that I could visually appreciate.

-My Journey To Becoming An Orthopedic Shoulder Surgeon
+My Journey to Becoming an Orthopedic Surgeon in Roseville, CA

 After High School, I began college with that goal in mind–pursuing a career in medicine.

 I graduated from Brigham Young University in Provo, Utah, with a degree in Biology and a minor in Business Administration.
 While at BYU, I met my wife, who also happens to be from California.
 Fortunately for me, she was willing to support me as I pursued my dream of becoming an orthopedic surgeon.

 I initially thought I wanted to go into sports medicine because that was my introduction to orthopedics when I tore my ACL.
 Through my experiences in the operating room and the clinic, I became fascinated with the anatomy of the shoulder and the complexity of the joint in general.